SyedZaheen/Beautiful-Data-For-Beautiful-Game/README.md

 ## Problem Formulation

-1. Are we able to predict the number of goals scored?
+1. Are we able to predict the number of goals scored
 2. Which variables are most relevant in predicting goals?
 3. Which playstyle results in a higher likelihood of success.